dreamerslab/ci.view/README.md

 ## Description

-[Codeigniter](http://codeigniter.com/) is my favorite PHP framework.
+[Codeigniter](http://codeigniter.com/) is my favorite PHP framework, it is very light weight and fast.
 However the `view' part of this framework seems a little weak.
-One feature that I miss about [Symfony](http://bit.ly/16GFg) is its flexible layout, and assets management using yaml file.
+One feature that I miss about [Symfony](http://bit.ly/16GFg) is its flexible layout system, and assets management using yaml file.

 Therefore I wrote this view library for codeigniter, you will find this really useful when you have a big project with complex views, multiple css and js files.